 In 1505, the two brothers received dual assignments aboard a mammoth expedition of twenty-two ships headed for India.

-Emboldened by this experience, Magellan subsequently became a skilled sailor and naval officer and was eventually selected by King Carlos I of Spain to search for a westward route to the place we now call the Spice Islands.
+Emboldened by this experience, Magellan subsequently became a skilled sailor and naval officer and was eventually selected by King Carlos I of Spain to search for a westward route to the place we now know as the Spice Islands.

-Departing from Spain in September 1519, the expedition was among the largest and best equipped during the Age of the Discoveries.
+Departing from Spain in September 1519, the expedition was among the largest and best equipped during the Age of Discovery.
 His ship, the Victoria, belonged to a fleet of five vessels with a total crew of about 270 men.